Knio/dominate/README.markdown

 About
 =====
-`pyy` is a python library for creating XHTML pages through the use of objects.
+`pyy` is a python library for creating (X)HTML pages with the use of objects.
-This allows you to tightly integrate XHTML generation with your backend without the need of using an intermediate templating language.
+This allows you to tightly integrate (X)HTML generation into your backend without the need of using an intermediate templating language.

 `pyy` also provides you with helper classes for generating and parsing (X)HTML documents.